pabloseijo/CastilloOpenGL-1.2/README.md

-# 🏰 Proyecto de Castillo en OpenGL 1.2
+# 🏰 OpenGL 1.2 Castle Project

-Este proyecto consiste en la creación de un castillo en 3D utilizando la biblioteca de gráficos OpenGL 1.2.
-El castillo contará con texturas, iluminación y otros efectos visuales para crear una experiencia visual impresionante.
+This project involves creating a 3D castle using the OpenGL 1.2 graphics library.
+The castle will feature textures, lighting, and other visual effects to create an impressive visual experience.

-## 📋 Requisitos
+## 📋 Requirements

 - 🌟 OpenGL 1.2
-- 💻 C++11 o superior
+- 💻 C++11 or higher
-- 🎨 Una tarjeta gráfica compatible con OpenGL
+- 🎨 An OpenGL-compatible graphics card
-- 📚 Una biblioteca de carga de texturas, como SOIL o FreeImage
+- 📚 A texture loading library, such as SOIL or FreeImage

-## 🌈 Funcionalidades
+## 🌈 Features

-El proyecto incluirá las siguientes funcionalidades:
+The project will include the following features:

-- 🏰 Un castillo en 3D con torres, muros y puertas.
+- 🏰 A 3D castle with towers, walls, and gates.
-- 🎨 Texturas de alta calidad para las paredes, puertas, ventanas y otros detalles del castillo.
+- 🎨 High-quality textures for walls, doors, windows, and other castle details.
-- 💡 Iluminación ambiental y puntual para dar profundidad y realismo a la escena.
+- 💡 Ambient and point lighting to add depth and realism to the scene.
-- 🌗 Sombras dinámicas para simular la interacción de la luz con los objetos en el castillo.
+- 🌗 Dynamic shadows to simulate the interaction of light with objects in the castle.

-## 🚀 Uso
+## 🚀 Usage

-Para ejecutar el proyecto, simplemente compile el código fuente utilizando un compilador compatible con C++11 o superior y ejecute el archivo resultante.
-Asegúrese de tener las bibliotecas de OpenGL y de carga de texturas instaladas y configuradas correctamente.
+To run the project, simply compile the source code using a compiler compatible with C++11 or higher and execute the resulting file.
+Make sure you have the OpenGL and texture loading libraries installed and correctly configured.

-## 🤝 Contribuciones
+## 🤝 Contributing

-Este proyecto es de código abierto y las contribuciones son bienvenidas.
-Si desea contribuir, por favor abra un issue o una pull request en el repositorio de Github.
+This project is open-source, and contributions are welcome.
+If you would like to contribute, please open an issue or a pull request in the GitHub repository.

-## 👥 Créditos
+## 👥 Credits

-Este proyecto fue creado por Pablo Seijo y Pablo Lobato como parte de Computación Gráfica en la ETSE.
-Se utilizaron códigos fuente para inspiración de algunas funciones de Miguel Leal.
+This project was created by Pablo Seijo and Pablo Lobato as part of the Computer Graphics course at ETSE.
+Source codes were used for inspiration for some functions by Miguel Leal.